yachty66/hyperamerica/README.md

 - [ ] make X account
 - [ ] make all designs
 - [ ] after done contact tom and tell him that i created an online shop with shopify

+## roadmap

+- [ ] replicate the rust code from https://github.com/zxqfl/flag with python
+    - [ ] create different variants of the flag